GREEN LIVING

 8. Portable Solar Panels

-The Yolk Solar Paper is an interesting portable panel that is about the size of an iPhone and can charge one in a few hours.
+The Yolk Solar Paper is an interesting portable panel that is about the size of an iPhone and can charge one in few hours.
 Another small option is the rollable panel from Bushnell.
 If you simply want to charge up your phone you can even get a heavy-duty smartphone case with built in solar panels.

 For more energy needs than just charging a phone, check out larger panels like those from BioLite and GoalZero.
 Foldable briefcase versions and flexible ones can be best as they are more easily transportable.
 But you could also install large permanent ones on the roof racks of your automobile.